 Contingency and an allowance for future growth should be included in all loads.
 Contingency, with the exception of riser contingency, is considered a permanent load since it represents potential increases of fixed equipment.
 All allowances for growth should be included in the design loads.

-Loads resulting from construction, transportation, and installation should be considered in the design and are further defined in Section 14.
+Loads resulting from construction, transportation, and installation should be considered in the design and are further defined in Sections 14 and 15.

 The loads in 8.3.3.2 through 8.3.3.19 should be considered as a minimum.